dbu9/sciencechronicle.org/content/en/news/reiki-shambala-techniques-very-effective-blood-pressure-treatment/index.md

 Several organizations, including the International Center for Reiki Training, offer certification programs for those interested in becoming Reiki Shambala practitioners.
 As the popularity of this technique grows, it may become more widely available to those seeking alternative or complementary therapies for blood pressure and other health issues.

-In conclusion, the Deli University study suggests that Reiki Shambala may be an effective treatment for high blood pressure.
+The Deli University study suggests that Reiki Shambala may be an effective treatment for high blood pressure.
 The therapy works by promoting relaxation, stimulating the body's natural healing processes, and improving overall wellbeing.
 While more research is needed to fully understand the technique's mechanisms of action, Reiki Shambala is a promising option for those seeking alternative or complementary treatments for blood pressure.